gabe-kai/EarthRing/README.md

 - **Station flare visualization**: Variable-width geometry coming from the procedural service (including the pillar seam plateau) is rendered directly in the client, so narrow, wide, and taper segments all appear exactly as generated.
 - **Chunk compression**: Geometry is compressed using custom binary format + gzip, achieving 2.6-3.1:1 compression ratios.
 Compression/decompression is automatic and transparent.
 - **Zone overlays & toolbar**: Authenticated players can load nearby zones from the REST API and view them as world-anchored translucent polygons with colored outlines.
 A bottom toolbar provides zone type selection, drawing tools (Rectangle, Circle, Polygon, Paintbrush, Dezone), and controls for grid visibility and per-zone-type visibility (Residential, Commercial, Industrial, Mixed-Use, Park, Restricted, Dezone).
 Zones remain fully visible regardless of camera position, while the grid fades around the camera.
 Zone editor includes create, update, delete, and selection functionality with an info window for selected zones.
+- **Active Floor System**: The player can select an active floor (-2 to +2) independent of camera elevation.
+All game content (chunks, zones, grid, buildings, NPCs) is loaded and rendered for the selected floor, allowing the camera to zoom out for a wider view while keeping actions on the chosen floor.
+The active floor can be changed using the `+`/`−` buttons in the zones toolbar (click "Z" icon to expand).

 ## Prerequisites